carmenbianca/report-liferay/report.md

 difficulties for the chapter on reflections.
 The gist is that the prerequisite for this component---gathering a list of third-party dependencies---could be done in many ways, but many of those ways took upwards of an hour.
-It took a long time until I discovered a way that took a minute to run.
+It took a long time until I discovered a way that took under a minute to run.

 ### Test-driven development